 (3) A co-operative and an officer of the co-operative must not knowingly fail to lodge the required copies under this section.

-Penalty: a fine of $2 000.
+Penalty for this subsection: a fine of $2 000.

-(4) This section and section 182 do not apply to a special resolution altering the rules of a co-operative.
+(4) Despite The Criminal Code section 23B(2), it is immaterial for the purposes of subsection (1) that any event occurred by accident.

+[Section 181 amended by No. 7 of 2016 s.
+49 and 200.]

 182. Decision of Registrar on application to register special resolution

 (1) If the Registrar is satisfied that the co-operative has complied with this Act, and that a special resolution passed by special postal ballot is not contrary to this Act, the Registrar must register the special resolution.